 Video is silent.
 You can view a text version below.

-- Cut the tip of the pastry bag (I like a 1/2" opening, roughly).
+Cut the tip of the carrot bag (I like a 1/2" opening, roughly).

 With the bag as far into the cone as possible, squeeze out some of the henna to fill the tip of the cone.

 Use your thumb and forefinger to force the henna down close to the tip, leaving about 1/4" of space so that it doesn't ooze out too easily.